 - Type of working time(full/part-time job), namely 40 hours/20 hours (or less) per week

-- Mandatory II (second) Pillar, a defined contribution pension plan, is mandatory for all the employees that had formally started their employment after 1.1.
+- Mandatory II (second) Pillar, a defined contribution pension plan, is mandatory for all employees that had formally started their employment after 1.1.
 2003 and are registered by the Fund for pension and disability insurance and voluntary for the employees employed prior to 1.1.2003 (this category of insured persons had got in 2019 the right to re-define their status by remaining in the combined Pension System or to swing to the I Pillar, as one-time irrevocable decision).
-The II Pillar is also mandatory for all the new first-time employees after 1.1.2019 who at the date of their first employment is younger than the age of 40 years.
-The retirement age is linked to the previously stated for the I Pillar, thus offering a combined pension for this category of pension-insured employees.
-The mandatory II Pillar is organized by the current three Pension Funds that operate as an open investments fund, with one portfolio for all the contributors and without particular guaranties for RoR.
+The II Pillar is also mandatory for all the new first-time employees after 1.1.2019 who at the date of their first employment are younger than the age of 40 years.
+The retirement age is linked to the previously stated I Pillar, thus offering a combined pension for this category of pension-insured employees.
+The mandatory II Pillar is organized by the current three Pension Funds that operate as an open investments fund, with one portfolio for all the contributors and without particular guarantees for RoR.
 The System is supervised by the independent Regulatory Body (MAPAS) responsible to the National Assembly of the country.
-The number of the members of the I+II Pillar is 87% of the integral total pension system contributors (as of 1.1.2020, MAPAS Annual 2019 Report)
+The number of members of the I+II Pillar is 87% of the integral total pension system contributors (as of 1.1.2020, MAPAS Annual 2019 Report)

-- Voluntary III (third) Pillar, defined as a voluntary defined contribution plan, offers possibilities for additional individual pension savings accounts and professional pension savings schemes, predominantly for the Professional pension Schemes, currently used by the medium and large size mainly foreign companies (FDI) as an instrument for managers and employees rewards, work stimulation as well as for their retention.
+- Voluntary III (third) Pillar, defined as a voluntary defined contribution plan, offers possibilities for additional individual pension savings accounts and professional pension savings schemes, predominantly for the Professional pension Schemes, currently used by medium and large size mainly foreign companies (FDI) as an instrument for managers and employees rewards, work stimulation as well as for their retention.
 Membership at the III Pillar is possible for foreigners and is not conditioned to employment and membership at the mandatory I and II Pillar.